I still may try to resume painting today, but you’ll have to settle for a link and previously posted picture in the mean time.

 So three posts in one day, after five days of silence, what can I say other than I’m back baby!
 Actually the last two postings could have been done as one, but I wasn’t sure I’d keep painting.
 It is still hot in Vancouver and although it is almost midnight I really don’t have any reason to get up early now that the World Cup is over.

 Continuing with my test model the next thing to paint on the Foundry Rifleman who will serve in the Van Doos eventually is the 08 Pattern Webbing.
-This is famously canvas rather than leather which the first Canadians were shipped over to Europe issued with.
+This is famously canvas rather than leather when the first Canadians were shipped over to Europe.
 By 1916 all Canadian troops had 1908 pattern British webbing, my army is going to be circa mid 1916 so will have 08 Webbing, Lee-Enfields, and helmets.

 For my first Foundry Triad test model I wasn’t satisfied with the Canvas colour (Triad #90), it tends towards green.
 In the pictures and in the real example I’ve seen the canvas is yellow.
 The other colour I ordered and tried was Drab as it was recommended somewhere, it is Triad #12 and has been ruled out for 08 Webbing.
 While I’ve been painting terrain and other models I’ve tried out some GW and Vallejo colours.
 For the Foundry Rifleman miniature I used Iyanden Darksun which if you can’t tell by the name is a GW Foundation paint.
 I also tried Denab Stone on the Orlock.